 Observations in ICQ format, last observation 2001 May 19, updated 2001 June 25 .

 2011This year there was an excellent return of 45P/Honda-Mrkos-Pajdusakova.
 Southern Hemisphere observers are likely to pick it up near opposition in July, when it is a 12th magnitude object in Pisces Austrinus.
-It heads even further south, brightening rapidly as it passes only 0.06 AU from the Earth on August 16, when it might be seen with the naked eye.
+It heads even further south, brightening rapidly as it passes only 0.06 au from the Earth on August 16, when it was seen with the naked eye.
 It passes through conjunction at the end of the month and fades a little, but brightens again as it approaches perihelion at the end of September.
 UK observers had a chance to see it between mid September and mid October, although it was quite low in the morning sky.

 32 observations received give a